-AuroraMAX is a five-year educational and public outreach initiative that features live broadcast of the Northern Lights from Yellowknife, Northwest Territories.
-The project is designed to raise awareness of the science of the Northern Lights, and how the Sun's relationship with Earth can affect our daily lives.
+AuroraMAX is a public outreach initiative dedicated to sharing the science and the splendour of Canada's northern lights.
+The heart of the project is our observatory, which broadcasts the aurora borealis live from Yellowknife, Northwest Territories, during the aurora season.
+The project is designed to raise awareness of the science of the aurora, and how the Sun's relationship with Earth affects our daily lives.

 The AuroraMAX Logo

-Designed by James Pugsley of Astronomy North, the AuroraMAX logo symbolizes the cause-and-effect relationship between a star and a planet.
-A prominent green spike represents the changing nature of the aurora, set against the powerful source behind the solar wind—our star, the Sun.
+Designed by James Pugsley of Astronomy North, the AuroraMAX logo symbolizes the cause-and-effect relationship between our star and our planet.
+A prominent green spike represents the changing nature of the aurora, set against the powerful source behind the solar wind—the Sun.

 AuroraMAX is a collaborative initiative between the University of Calgary, the City of Yellowknife, Astronomy North and the Canadian Space Agency.